kevinakahoshi/spontaneous.ly/README.md

 ### Spontaneous.ly
 Sponatenous.ly is an app that is designed for users that want to partake in a spontaneous adventure.
+[WORK IN PROGRESS]

 Users can:
 - Search by zip code
 - Filter results based on level of adventure, cost, and distance from their zipcode
 - Select an activity to commit to in their area